Postdoctoral Research Associate in Neurobiology

 Durham University Durham University is one of the world's top universities with strengths across the Arts and Humanities, Sciences and Social Sciences.

 This post is fixed term for 1 year in the first instance, renewable for a maximum of 2 additional years as funding is available for a maximum of 3 years only.
+Successful applicants will, ideally, be in post by June 1st, 2022 (negotiable).
 All applicants are asked to submit:

 - A CV and covering letter which details your experience, strengths and potential in the requirements set out above;